pwang649/myWiki/docs/Communication Protocols/I2C.md

 ---
-id: Communication Protocol - I2C
+id: Communication Protocols - I2C
 title: I2C
+sidebar_position: 2
 ---

 I2C stands for Inter-Integrated Circuit.
 It is a bus interface connection protocol incorporated into devices for serial communication.
 It was originally designed by Philips Semiconductor in 1982.
 Recently, it is a widely used protocol for short-distance communication.
 It is also known as Two Wired Interface(TWI).